Lightning-AI/pytorch-lightning/docs/source/extensions/plugins.rst

     TorchCheckpointIO
     XLACheckpointIO

-Learn more about custom checkpointing with Lightning :ref:`here <customize_checkpointing>`.
+Learn more about custom checkpointing with Lightning :ref:`here <checkpointing_expert>`.

 -----------